 Survey of the Greco-Roman tradition from late antiquity to the present.
 Examination of Greco-Roman culture in medieval Christianity and Islam, the literary tradition of the Troy tale, the rediscovery of Greek texts and the Florentine Renaissance, classical allusions in early modern literature, the foundations of modern political movements, and the persistence of the classical tradition in contemporary popular culture.

-Introduction to the archaeology of Italy and Rome to the fall of the Roman Empire.
+Introduction to the archaeology of ancient Greece and the Aegean world.

 Approved for both letter and S/U grading.
 May be repeated.